 Contact Mark Whelan

-- Representing an Australian Forex broker, Go Markets Pty Limited, in connection with a claim before the Commercial Court by its liquidity provider following the announcement on 15 January 2015 by the Swiss National Bank that it would no longer hold the Swiss Franc at a fixed exchange rate with the Euro.
+- Instructed by an Australian Forex broker, Go Markets Pty Limited, in connection with a claim before the Commercial Court by its liquidity provider following the announcement on 15 January 2015 by the Swiss National Bank that it would no longer hold the Swiss Franc at a fixed exchange rate with the Euro.
 That event caused a subsequent, and significant, shock to the foreign exchange markets.

 - Solicitor & Partner, Thomas Cooper LLP – 2008 to September 2015